-The pandemic and Brexit have had a big impact on car manufacturers, but the silver lining is increased growth for battery and plug-in hybrid electric cars, which accounted for more than one in 10 registrations – up from around one in 30 in 2019 says the SMMT.
-Demand for battery electric vehicles (BEVs) grew by 185.9% to 108,205 units, while registrations of plug-in hybrids (PHEVs) rose 91.2% to 66,877.
+The pandemic and Brexit have had a big impact on car manufacturers, but the silver lining is increased growth for battery and plug-in hybrid electric cars, which accounted for more than one in 10 registration according to the Society of Motor Manufacturers and Traders (SMMT).

-Sure, a good portion of that increase is due to fleet sales (true of new registrations in general), with 68% of new registrations.
-But every indication suggests there is a surge in private interest for private buyers which is likely to continue to grow.
+A large part of that increase is due to company car sales, with 57% of new registrations.
+However, there has also been there is a surge in private interest from private buyers, and that demand is likely to continue to grow.

-Currently, there are around 100 different types of plug-in car available in the UK with different features and functions according to the SMMT.
-Car manufacturers are set to bring more than 35 to market this year – more than the number of either petrol or diesel new models planned for the year.
+Currently, there are more than 100 different types of plug-in cars available in the UK with different features and functions according to the SMMT.
+Car manufacturers are set to bring more to market in 2022 – overtaking the number of either petrol or diesel new models planned for the year.